jasmineMLewis/File-Tracker/README.md

 > Manage users who have access to the system.

 #### File Room Clerk
-1. View Requests from all Users
+1. View File Requests from all Users
-2. Export Requests to Excel
+2. Export File Requests to Excel

 #### Housing Specialist
-1. Create a Request
+1. Create a File Request
-2. Check Out, Request Pick Up and Check In for Requests
+2. Check Out, Request Pick Up and Check In for File Requests

 #### Project Specialist
-1. Create Files to be Purge
+1. Create Files to Purge
-2. Create Boxes for Files that will be Purged
+2. Create Boxes of Files to Purge
-3. Create a Request
+3. Create a File Request
-4. Check Out, Request Pick Up and Check In for Requests
+4. Check Out, Request Pick Up and Check In for File Requests

 #### Administrator
 1. All Aforementioned Features